 We will communicate this policy to all Illinois teams.
 We will also advise teams that we have a sample process of how to handle the selection process which we will provide to any coach/team that requests it.

-Qualifying Tournaments - Qualifying tournaments typically consist of 10 to 16 teams that compete in all categories for the ability to advance to the championship tournament.
+Qualifying Tournaments - Qualifying tournaments typically consist of 10 to 20 teams that compete in all categories for the ability to advance to the championship tournament.
 20-33% of these teams go on to the championship tournament.
-These tournaments are held in November and December.
+These tournaments are held typically in December.

 State Championship Tournaments - Each Championship tournament will have 48 to 64 teams competing from specific qualifers in the state.
 The tournaments will be held in January or early February.
 Details for the exact locations and dates for the tournaments are announced each season once available.